Difference Between 401(K) vs Roth IRA

 401(K)

-The decision to choose 401(K) boils down to the question ‘when do you want to pay your taxes?
-Based on whether you will be in a higher tax bracket today as compared to when you will give you a hint about choosing this plan.
-If you think that the tax rate when you retire will be lower than the one in the present, then you should go for a 401(K) plan.
+Choosing 401(K) boils down to the question, ‘When do you want to pay your taxes?
+Based on whether you will be in a higher tax bracket today than when you will give you a hint about choosing this plan.
+If you think the tax rate when you retire will be lower than the present, then you should go for a 401(K) plan.
 In this way, you will not have to pay higher taxes today when you are in a higher tax bracket.

 The name comes from where this plan has been defined, i.e. 401(K) section of IRS code.
 There are many schemes to choose from by the employee.
 But none of the gains from these schemes is taxed by the IRS.
-Taxation only occurs once the employee has reached the retirement age.
-As of 2019, the limit for annual 401(k) contributions for those under the age of 50 rises to $19,000 from $18,500, the 2018 limit.
-Those age 50 and older can contribute an additional $6,000 per year in catch-up contributions.
+Taxation only occurs once the employee has reached retirement age.
+As of 2019, the limit for annual 401(k) contributions for those under 50 rises to $19,000 from $18,500, the 2018 limit.
+Those aged 50 and older can contribute an additional $6,000 per year in catch-up contributions.

 - Your contributions might result in tax savings during each year of contribution.

-- By using this plan, you actually can contribute a lot more each calendar year.
+- Using this plan, you can contribute much more each calendar year.

 - You may get an employer match, i.e. contributing additional money to the employee’s account, which is usually a percentage of the employee’s contribution.

-- The money that you contribute towards the 401(k) plan can be taken directly out of your paycheck.
+- The money you contribute to the 401(k) plan can be taken directly from your paycheck.

 Roth IRA

-Deviating from the traditional route, Roth IRA does not involve the employer in the picture.
+From the traditional route, Roth IRA does not involve the employer in the picture.
 It is just about the individual or the employee and the investment firm.
 Moreover, the contributions made by the individual are after-tax deductions.
-Roth IRA is more flexible as compared to 401(k) for employees as they have more to choose from.
+Roth IRA is more flexible than 401(k) for employees as they have more to choose from.
 This gives employees a greater degree of investment freedom.
 Since after-tax money is used to fund the Roth IRA scheme, hence no income tax is levied at the time of retirement when the money is withdrawn.

-This scheme for the employers of the individuals makes sense if they feel that the income tax bracket that they will fall in at retirement will be higher than they are currently in.
+This scheme for the employers of the individuals makes sense if they feel that the income tax bracket they will fall in at retirement will be higher than they are currently in.
 Usually, the Roth IRA contributions must be made in cash.
-But there are a variety of investment options within the Roth IRA that once the funds are contributed, including bonds, stocks, mutual funds, ETFs, etcetera.
+But there are various investment options within the Roth IRA once the funds are contributed, including bonds, stocks, mutual funds, ETFs, etcetera.

-- Your withdrawals at the age of retirement will be tax-free since you had already made after-tax contributions.
+- Your withdrawals at the age of retirement will be tax-free since you have already made after-tax contributions.

-- You can withdraw your money at any time without penalty (cannot withdraw before the age of 59 without incurring a penalty).
+- You can withdraw your money at any time without penalty (you cannot withdraw before age 59 without incurring a penalty).

 - This scheme gives you the freedom to choose the brokerage firm and also the investment options as opposed to 401(K).